-"It is one of the most important groups of sculptures produced in the 19th century," Tom Loughman, curator of European art at the Phoenix Art Museum, said.
+"It is one of the most important groups of sculptures produced in the 19th century," said Tom Loughman, curator of European art at the museum.
 "His work anticipated modernism and the art history that would form in the years following his death."

-The traveling show, which is nearing the end of its six-city tour, will make a final stop at the Boise Art Museum before it returns to the Museu de Arte de Sao Paolo in Brazil.
+The traveling show, which is nearing the end of its six-city tour, will make a final stop at the Boise Art Museum in Idaho before it returns to Sao Paolo, Brazil.